| Emerson Radio & Phonograph

 New Features in TV Sets

-Improvements and innovations in design distinguish 1949's selection
+Improvements and innovations in design distinguish 1949's selection of receiving sets.

 (Radio-Electronics, March 1949)